jpedro/jpedro.github.io/self-hosting.md

 ## Time to roll up sleeves

-> "Every problem is an opportunity in disguise." -- someone

 Using your own self hosting stack firstly you avoid surge.sh free plan's limits and no longer have to wait for Heroku's